Cygnus2112/BeerMe/README.md

 The BeerMe! tech stack includes the following languages and frameworks...

-####Front end:
+####Front End:

 * Swift 2.2
 * Xcode 7.3.1
 * AlamoFire
+* SwiftyJSON
-* MDCSwipeToView (a great framework for Tinder-style swiping)
+* MDCSwipeToChoose (a great framework for Tinder-style swiping)

-####Back end:
+####Back End:

 * Node.js/Express
 * MongoDB (mLab + Mongoose.js)
-* AWS Electric Beanstalk hosting
+* AWS Electric Beanstalk for hosting

 BeerMe! uses the amazing BreweryDB API for all of its beer data.

 ####How It Works

-Log in, choose a style, and swipe through a continuosly-reloading assortment of beers chosen at random.
+Log in, choose a style, and swipe through a continuously reloading assortment of beers chosen at random.

 ![swipe_views](assets/swipe_views.png)